 Filing Your Bankruptcy Petition With The Court

 When we decide that Chapter 7 is right for you, we will advise on the steps to take leading up to filing your bankruptcy petition.
 You will meet with your dedicated attorney and paralegal multiple times before we formally commence your case by filing the petition with the appropriate Kentucky or Indiana court.
 We will then submit all necessary documents and forms on your behalf to the court as needed.

 Federal law requires you to complete a financial education requirement as part of the bankruptcy process.
 We emphasize the importance of financial literacy.
 We can recommend a court-approved course for you.

 Once you are discharged from your debts, we can assist with helping you move forward from your once insurmountable debt.
 If you observe any inaccuracies in your credit report or need guidance on restoring your credit score, we can provide productive guidance.

 Contact The Louisville Chapter 7 Bankruptcy Attorneys at O'Bryan Law Offices

 We will be there with you every step of the way.
+Whether you want to file for Chapter 13, Chapter 7, or LLC bankruptcy, we’re here for you.
 Schedule a free initial consultation with our lawyers.
 We have offices in Louisville, Frankfort and New Albany.
 Contact us by calling 502-400-4020 or by emailing us through our website.

 We are a debt relief agency.
 We help people file for bankruptcy relief under the Bankruptcy Code.